bitScry

 Creating a Code Coverage Report for Multiple Projects

 The current solution I’m working on is composed of 11 seperate projects, 3 of which are test projects.
-As part of our CI/CD deployment pipeline we want to be able to generate a code coverage report for these projects which is displayed as a comment on the PR in GitHub. … Read more
+As part of our CI/CD deployment pipeline we want to be able to generate a code coverage report for these projects which is displayed as a comment on the PR in GitHub.
+Read more…

-By Shinigami, 1 year7 September 2022 ago
+By Shinigami, 3 years ago

 Programming